 Interfaces¶

 Interfaces document the logical data flows between your applications.
-Unlike direct code connections, an Interface represents a business integration -- the "why" and "what" of data exchange -- independent of the technical implementation.
-Each Interface can have multiple environment-specific bindings that define the actual endpoints and configurations.
+Each interface represents a business integration -- the "why" and "what" of data exchange -- independent of how it is technically implemented.
+The workspace lets you describe the interface, define the legs that move data through your landscape, configure environment-specific bindings, capture the field-level mapping rules, and link related interfaces, documents, and attachments.

 Getting started¶

 Navigate to IT Landscape > Interfaces to see your integration registry.
-Click Add Interface to create your first entry.
+Click Add interface to create a new entry, or open an existing one to edit it.

 INT-CRM-ERP-001) - Name: A descriptive name for the integration